RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 For example, you could use a scale of 1 to 10 when you ask scaling questions.
 On this scale, 1 means the member is entirely a victim of the problem, while 10 means the member is entirely free from the problem.
 Always use the same scale for all your scaling questions.

-Listener: Imagine a scale of 1 to 10, where 1 means you are completely victim to your problem, and 10 means you are completely free from your problem.
+|Listener:|Imagine a scale of 1 to 10, where 1 means you are completely victim to your problem, and 10 means you are completely free from your problem.
 Where are you on that scale right now?
+{:.chat}

 Follow up by asking the member what would have to happen to move the situation up the scale by one point between now and the next session.

-Listener: What would have to happen for your situation to change from 3 on the scale, where it is now, to 4 on the scale by next week when we chat again?
+|Listener:|What would have to happen for your situation to change from 3 on the scale, where it is now, to 4 on the scale by next week when we chat again?
+{:.chat}

 For members who have more than one problem, each problem needs separate scaling questions.
 As a listener you must keep track of them.
 Use your Notes for things like this.